 Pyramid’s program is intended for children ages 3-5 years old that need extra support navigating their sensory world, engaging in meaningful peer interactions, and succeeding in a classroom setting.
 The goal is to transition these children to a typical elementary school classroom.

-Classes are taught by a certified early childhood teacher and licensed speech language pathologist as well as teaching assistants.
+Classes are taught by a licensed speech language pathologist and developmental therapist as well as teaching assistants.
 Our program provides a minimum of a 3:1 student: teacher ratio.
 Daily therapy available as needed include speech therapy, occupational therapy, feeding therapy, behavioral therapy, physical therapy, and intensive ABA therapy.
 Students have access to intensive socialization dyads and social groups, therapeutic modalities such as Interactive Metronome and Therapeutic Listening, and a well-equipped Sensory Gym.
 Case managers are assigned to each family as we strive to build partnerships with our parents and encourage them to have an active role in their child’s education.
 Families are always welcome and can participate in classroom activities.